rm-gupta/skillSprint1/README.md

 ### Ritu Gupta (25%)
 - Created the User Profile Screen
 - Created the Edit Profile Screen
+- Created the AddFriendsProfileScreen to find other users
+- Added add/remove friend feature
+- Added ability to view components of other user profiles

 ### Jeanie Ho (25%)
 - Developed the Video Upload Screen with options to record and upload videos